-- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, at this time due to the threat of terrorist attack against Western interests and ongoing tensions.
+- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

-- Protesters have been killed in violent demonstrations in Addis Ababa.
-We advise you to avoid large gatherings throughout the country as they may turn violent.
+- We advise you to avoid large gatherings throughout the country as they have the potential to turn violent.
 You should monitor the media and other local news sources for safety information.
-The Australian Embassy suggests that all Australians in Ethiopia be alert to possible unrest and take sensible precautions including stocking up on provisions.
+The Australian Embassy suggests that Australians in Ethiopia be alert to possible unrest and take sensible precautions including stocking up on provisions.

-- We strongly advise you not to travel to the border areas with Kenya, Somalia (in particular the Ogaden area in the Somalia Region in eastern Ethiopia) and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.
+- We strongly advise you advise you not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.